jmooring/hugo-testing/README.md

 hugo server
 ```

-Now open the browser console, and make changes to:
+Visit <http://localhost:1313/tests/test-1/>, then open the browser console:

-- content/tests/test-1/test.js
-- assets/main.js

-You will see the console messages update.
+- If you change assets/main.ts a couple of times, the updates are immediately visible in the browser console.
+- If you change content/tests/test-1/test.ts a couple of times, the first or second update is not visible until you restart hugo server.